Trifluoromethylation: Electrophilic trifluoromethylation

 In electrophilic trifluoromethylation the active trifluoromethyl donor group carries a positive charge.
 Production of an CF3+ cation has been described as "extremely hard" The first relevant reagent, a diaryl(trifluoromethyl) sulfonium salt (Ar2S+CF3SbF6−) was developed in 1984 by reaction of an aryltrifluoromethyl sulfoxide 1 with SF3+SbF6− followed by reaction with an electron-rich arene.
 The reagent was used in trifluoromethylation of a thiophenolate.

 S-(trifluoromethyl)dibenzothiophenium tetrafluoroborate is a commercially available and known trifluoromethylation reagent based on the same principle first documented in 1990.
 In this type of compound sulfur has been replaced by oxygen, selenium and tellurium.
 Examples of substrates that have been investigated are pyridine, aniline, triphenylphosphine and the lithium salt of phenylacetylene.

 Another group of trifluoromethyl donors are hypervalent iodine(III)–CF3 reagents for example 3,3-dimethyl-1-(trifluoromethyl)-1,2-benziodoxole.
 Some of these are known as Togni reagents, such as Togni reagent II.
 Substrates are thiols, alcohols, phosphines, (hetero) arenes, unactivated olefins and unsaturated carboxylic acids.

 The reaction mechanism of electrophilic trifluoromethylations has been described as controversial with polar substitution or single electron transfer as likely candidates.

 Asymmetric trifluoromethylation

 In asymmetric trifluoromethylation the trifluoromethyl group is added to the substrate in an enantioselective way.
 Ruppert's reagent has been used for this purpose in an asymmetric induction approach to functionalise chiral amino acid derivates, saccharides, and steroids.

 Because Ruppert's reagent requires a tetraalkylammonium fluoride, chiral ammonium fluorides have been employed in asymmetric catalysis.

 In the field of electrophilic trifluoromethylation an early contribution involved reaction of a metal enolate with a trifluoromethyl chalcogen salt in presence of a chiral boron catalyst.

-More recent examples of highly enantioselective methods for the α-trifluoromethylation of carbonyls are available through enamine catalysis of aldehydes (photoredox or iodonium), copper catalysis of β-ketoesters, and radical addition to zirconium enolates.
+Enantioselective methods for the α-trifluoromethylation of carbonyls are available through enamine catalysis of aldehydes (photoredox or iodonium), copper catalysis of β-ketoesters, and radical addition to zirconium enolates.

+Trifluoromethyl cation

+The trifluoromethyl cation is a molecular cation with a formula of CF_{3}^{+}.
+It is a carbocation due to its positively charged carbon atom.
+It is part of the family of carbenium ions, with three fluorine atoms as substituents in place of its hydrogen atoms.

+Compared to methenium (the simplest carbenium ion), trifluoromethyl cation is more stable due to the presence of fluorine atoms.
+The fluorine atoms have lone pairs of electrons overlapping with the carbon atom.
+These electrons stabilize the positive charge of the central carbon atom, stabilizing the molecule as a whole.
+The overlap is effective due to the size of fluorine's p orbital in the molecule.

+While electron-donating fluorine lone pairs are present, it does not exist as its own.
+The production of a CF_{3}^{+} cation has been described as "extremely hard".